 - Free food services.

-- Appropriate support programs for which they are eligible such as gifted, children with disabilities, vocational education and preschool.
+- Appropriate support programs for which they are eligible, such as gifted, children with disabilities, vocational education, and preschool.

-- Assistance obtaining records and documentation.
+- Assistance in obtaining records and documentation.

 - Academic assistance through the district's federally funded Title I program.